| From

 went into the album project with mercenary intent.
 And as it turns out, the universe is funny

 about slapping you down when your intent is wrong.
+We

 needed to deliver the product to Atlantic before mid-August,